Susan Itticheria

 Susan Itticheria (born 1959 in India) is a former Test and One Day International cricketer who represented India.
 She played seven Test matches and two One Day Internationals.
+Susan played in India's inaugural women's Test match, against the West Indies, in 1976.

 She is mother of Indian squash player Dipika Pallikal who is married to Indian wicket-keeper Dinesh Karthik.